hvvka/packaging-jenkins/README.rst

 * Fine version of library – everything works as expected
 * Library made of few modules and packages implementing simple data transformations and calculations
 * Main goal is practising package management
+* Tests generate XML files that are used for viewing results and code coverage in Jenkins

 Installation
 ~~~~~~~~~~~~